huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 There are two important arguments for loading variants:

-- `torch_dtype` specifies the floating point precision of the loaded checkpoints.
-For example, if you want to save bandwidth by loading a fp16 variant, you should specify `variant="fp16"` and `torch_dtype=torch.float16` to *convert the weights* to fp16.
+- `torch_dtype` specifies the floating point precision of the loaded checkpoint.
+For example, if you want to save bandwidth by loading a fp16 variant, you should set `variant="fp16"` and `torch_dtype=torch.float16` to *convert the weights* to fp16.
 Otherwise, the fp16 weights are converted to the default fp32 precision.

   If you only set `torch_dtype=torch.float16`, the default fp32 weights are downloaded first and then converted to fp16.

 - `variant` specifies which files should be loaded from the repository.
-For example, if you want to load a non_ema variant of a UNet from [runwayml/stable-diffusion-v1-5](https://hf.co/runwayml/stable-diffusion-v1-5/tree/main/unet), set `variant="non_ema"` to download the `non_ema` file.
+For example, if you want to load a non-EMA variant of a UNet from [runwayml/stable-diffusion-v1-5](https://hf.co/runwayml/stable-diffusion-v1-5/tree/main/unet), set `variant="non_ema"` to download the `non_ema` file.

 <hfoptions id="variants">
 <hfoption id="fp16">